SunsetFi/suntime-js/README.md

 ## Test262 coverage

-This project is slowly working its way through the [Test262](https://github.com/tc39/test262) suite of JavaScript tests.
+This project is slowly working its way through the [Test262](https://github.com/tc39/test262) suite of JavaScript tests in order to ensure compliance with the spec.

-As of 4-26-2025, 6281 of the 23605 tests are passing, or 26%.
+Currently, only a small subset of the tests are passing, but work is ongoing in this area.

 ## Quick Usage (native JS interop)